-- Establish effective lines of communication via the Health and Safety Committee - Involve and consult with all staff employed by SGS College and its subsidiaries through: - individual health & safety pages of the SGS SharePoint site - notice boards - internal publications - SGS College and subsidiary meetings - health and safety meetings - Consult with all staff employed by SGS College and its subsidiaries when changes to activities, equipment, work methods etc. are to be introduced that may affect their health and safety

-Display the 'Health and Safety Law -What You Need To Know' poster, at all reception areas across all sites
+- Establish effective lines of communication via the Health and Safety Committee; - Involve and consult with all staff employed by the College through: - o individual health & safety pages of the SGS SharePoint site - notice boards - o internal publications - College meeting - health and safety meetings. - Consult with all staff employed by the College when changes to activities, equipment, work methods etc. are to be introduced that may affect their health and safety; - Display the 'Health and Safety Law What You Need To Know' poster, at all reception areas across all sites.